Dual Box Embeddings for the Description Logic EL++: Evaluation

-\textbf{Evaluation protocol.} To evaluate the subsumption prediction performance, we follow the literature~\citep{mondala2021emel++,xiong2022box} and report a variety of ranking-based metrics on the testing set.
-Given a test axiom in some normal form, we generate a set of candidate predictions by replacing the atomic side of the subsumption with all possible concepts in $\mathcal N_C$.
-We then rank all candidate predictions by a score based on the distance between the embeddings of the subsumption (for details see \cref{sec:detailed_scoring}) and record the rank of the true axiom.
+\paragraph{Evaluation protocol.} To evaluate the subsumption prediction performance, we follow the literature~\citep{mondala2021emel++,xiong2022box} and report a variety of ranking-based metrics on the testing set.
+Given a test axiom in some normal form, we generate a set of candidate predictions by replacing the atomic side of the subsumption with all the atomic concepts in $\mathcal N_C$.
+We then rank all candidate predictions by a score based on the distance between the embeddings of the concepts of the subsumption (for details see Appendix F) and record the rank of the true axiom.
 We report the standard metrics Hits@$k$ (H@$k$), where $k\in\{1, 10, 100\}$, the median rank (Med), the mean reciprocal rank (MRR), the mean rank (MR), and the area under the ROC curve (AUC).
 These metrics are computed for the axioms in each normal form individually, as well as combined across normal forms.
+See Appendix G for definitions of the metrics.

-\textbf{Experimental protocol.} The embeddings are optimized with Adam~\citep{kingma2015adam} for a maximum of 10,000 epochs.
-All hyperparameters are described in detail in \cref{sec:hyperparameters}.
+\paragraph{Experimental protocol.} The embeddings are optimized with Adam \citep{kingma2015adam} for a maximum of 10,000 epochs.
+All hyperparameters are described in detail in Appendix H\@.
 We evaluate the models on a fraction of the validation set every $100$ epochs and choose the embeddings that achieve the best performance for final evaluation on the testing set.
-The results we report are averages across 5 runs with different random seeds, which we provide in our implementation for reproducibility.
-All experiments were conducted with an NVIDIA Quadro RTX 8000 GPU (48G).
+The results we report are averages across 5 different random seeds.

-\textbf{Results.} The results combined across all normal forms are reported in \cref{tab:combined}.
-Detailed results for each normal form on the GALEN ontology are given in \cref{tab:galen}.
-For detailed results on GO and Anatomy, see \cref{sec:more_experiments}.
+\paragraph{Results.} The results on all the testing axioms (combined across all normal forms) are reported in \cref{tab:combined}.
+For detailed results on testing axioms of each normal form, see \cref{tab:galen,tab:go_detailed,tab:anatomy_detailed}.
 We first observe that our model \boxsqel\ consistently outperforms all the baselines on all datasets, often with significant performance gains.
-For example, the median rank of \boxsqel\ is around 60\% lower than the second best-performing method on GALEN, more than 80\% lower on GO, and more than 40\% lower on Anatomy.
+For example, the median rank (MR) of \boxsqel\ is around 60\% lower than the second best-performing method on GALEN, more than 80\% lower on GO, and more than 40\% lower on Anatomy.
 Among the baseline methods, results are similar; interestingly, ELEm generally performs best, in contrast to previous benchmarks.